 - Push aside some of the onions to create an opening in the bottom of the pan.
 Add 1 tablespoon oil to that area and then add garlic.
 Let cook 1 minute.
 Stir onions and garlic together.

-- Add lemon juice to deglaze the pan.
+- Add lemon juice from 2 lemons to deglaze the pan.
 Cook for one minute and, while cooking, scrape up the remaining browned bits off the bottom of the pan.